Volcano Boarding in Nicaragua

 Debatable.
 From one standpoint, it felt fairly safe, but go at your own risk.
 They say it is, but then again, they’re collecting your money.
 You’re flying down an active volcano at crazy speeds.
 While we had a prison jumpsuit to protect from minor skin abrasions and goggles, there’s no helmet or armor.
 It feels very unsafe but lots of fun.

-guide explains how to go volcano sledding
+guide explains how to go volcano sledding to a group of 4 travelers wearing orange jumpsuits.

 Our fearless guide shows us the ropes – he was a traveler until he went volcano boarding 6 months ago and was instantly hooked.
 Now he volunteers as a guide in exchange for free volcano boarding